Jerrynicki/jrery-bot/stocks.md

 * Use `all` for amount to cash out all of your investments on the stock

-* Example: `jer!stocks cash-out jrery 50` will give you 100 jrery dollars if the value of `jrery` is 2.00 at the time of cashing out
+* Example: `jer!stocks cashout jrery 50` will give you 100 jrery dollars if the value of `jrery` is 2.00 at the time of cashing out

 **daily**